mikhailstasyuk/obsidian-notes/maths/Markov model.md

-Data points order matters.
-Each row is dependent on the previous row.
-No features, except for classes that we are trying to predict.
-And we do it based on the previous row in a sequence.
+In a Markov model, the sequence of data points is crucial.
+Each row relies on the preceding one, meaning their order is significant.
+Features aren't considered, except for the classes we aim to forecast, which are determined by the preceding row in the sequence.